unbit/pysftpserver/README.md

 ##Features
 * Possibility to [automatically jail users](#authorized_keys_magic) in a virtual chroot environment as soon as they login.
+* Possibility to automatically forward SFTP requests to another server.
 * Compatible with both Python 2 and Python 3.
 * Fully extensible and customizable (examples below).
 * Totally conforms to the [SFTP RFC](https://filezilla-project.org/specs/draft-ietf-secsh-filexfer-02.txt).